sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-02_vedanga-jyotisha-and-other-ramblings-on-early-hindu-calenders.md

 5 years  =  1 yuga\*
 This progression is an old vedic system we have in the taittirIya
 AraNyaka: “kalA muhUrtAH kAShThAsh chaahotrAsh cha sarvavashaH |
-ardhamAsA mAsA R^itavas saMvatsarash cha kalpantAM ||”
+ardhamAsA mAsA R^itavas saMvatsarash cha kalpantAm ||”

 \* Time is kept using a water-clock.
 The volume of water of weight 50 pala-s, at room temperature, is one Adhaka (a volume measure).